-Things to Do in Julian, CA
+Things to Do in Julian, California (+ the Best Pie!)

 Make room for pie at Cuyamaca Rancho State Park.

-We love the Stonewall Peak Trail, a fairly easy haul up until you get to the very end, where some scrambling up a rockscape is involved in avoidance of jamokes who didn’t learn the single-file line in elementary school.
-The entire trail is about 4 miles roundtrip and is rife with snakes.
+We love the Stonewall Peak Trail.
+It’s a fairly easy haul up until you get to the very end, where some scrambling up a rockscape is involved in avoidance of jamokes who didn’t learn the single-file line in elementary school.

 Well, we didn’t actually see any snakes, but the pelt guy at the entrance said there were a bunch of them out there.
 It’s best to just say there are a bunch of snakes on this trail so no one complains to me about it later.

 Hiking Cuyamaca Peak is a popular excursion if you’re looking for a more challenging trail.
-At just over 5.5 miles roundtrip, this is the second-highest peak in San Diego, offering a great view of the rest of the county at the top.
+At just over 5.5 miles round-trip, this is the second-highest peak in San Diego, offering a great view of the rest of the county at the top.

 Note: For additional trails and day hike opportunities while you’re in the area, check out the state park’s guide to the area.